Breadcrumb

 The Algorithms and Culture Research Group (ACRG) led by Associate Professor Brian Ekdale brings together faculty and graduate students from the humanities, social sciences, and computational sciences to explore the political, social, and cultural implications of algorithms used by social media platforms.
-The group is currently studying the relationship between personalization algorithms and online radicalization through a 3-year, $1 million dollar grant from the Minerva Research Initiative, managed by the Air Force Office of Scientific Research.
+The group is currently engaged in two large-scale research projects funded by the Minerva Research Initiative: the first studies the relationship between personalization algorithms and online radicalization and the second examines the spread of strategic information operations on social media.

 ACRG was formed in 2015 as an interdisciplinary reading group based at the Obermann Center for Advanced Studies.
 Over time, ACRG evolved into a research group committed to true interdisciplinarity, guided by the belief that their work is strengthened by incorporating insights, theories, and methodologies from a variety of academic paradigms.

-Members of the ACRG come from five universities (University of Iowa, Penn State University, Drake University, Washington University in St. Louis, Christopher Newport University) and several different academic departments, including Journalism & Mass Communication, Communication Studies, Computer Science, African and African American Studies, and Film and Media Studies.
+Members of the ACRG come from five universities (University of Iowa, Penn State University, Drake University, Washington University in St. Louis, Appalachian State University) and several different academic departments, including Journalism & Mass Communication, Communication Studies, Computer Science, African and African American Studies, and Film and Media Studies.

 Publications